 The faculty and staff respect the professional decision students have made to enter career training.
 We believe professionalism is as important an aspect of training as technical and business skills.
-For that reason, WyoTech has established rules and regulations concerning attendance, behavior and academic performance in classrooms, labs and shops.
-These rules are enforced at all three campuses and in housing at the Laramie and Blairsville campuses.
-Each student's grades are adjusted weekly to reflect "professionalism points."
+For that reason, WyoTech has established rules and regulations concerning academic performance, attendance, behavior, and appearance in the classrooms, labs, shops, and campus housing.
 Professionalism develops a positive attitude, personal motivation, and career pride.
-These elements, combined with technical expertise, produce a WyoTech graduate--a skilled professional technician.
+These elements, combined with technical expertise, produce a WyoTech graduate - a skilled professional technician.